bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 <!-- form-tags-custom-native.vue -->
 ```

-### Using custom form components and advanced usage
+### Using custom form components

 The scope contains attributes and event handlers that can be directly bound to _most_ custom
-inputs or select components (the event handlers accept either a string tag value or a native
+inputs or select components (the event handlers accept both a string tag value _or_ a native
 event object).

 ```html